mcyph/speedysvc/README.rst

 memory`_, which typically performs around 5-20 times faster with much lower latency.
 ``speedysvc`` servers can also be remotely communicated with over the network using TCP sockets.
-The TCP protocol is fast and efficient, and optionally compresses traffic using snappy_/zlib minimises bandwidth.
+The TCP protocol is fast and efficient, and optionally compresses traffic using snappy_/zlib to minimise bandwidth.

 In order to work around limitations of python's `Global Interpreter Lock`_ which normally restricts applications from using more than a single CPU core,